OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 #### Network Setup

-A simple way to simulate a man-in-the-middle (MITM) attack is to configure a network where all packets between the devices in scope and the target network are going through your machine.
-In a mobile penetration test, this can be achieved by using an access point the mobile devices and your machine are connected to.
-Your machine is then becoming a router and an access point.
+A simple way to simulate a man-in-the-middle (MITM) attack is to configure a network where all packets between the devices in scope and the target network are going through your host computer.
+In a mobile penetration test, this can be achieved by using an access point the mobile devices and your host computer are connected to.
+Your host computer is then becoming a router and an access point.

 Following scenarios are possible:

-- Use your machine's built-in WiFi card as an access point and use your wired connection to connect to the target network.
+- Use your host computer's built-in WiFi card as an access point and use your wired connection to connect to the target network.
-- Use an external USB WiFi card as an access point and user your machine built-in WiFi to connect to the target network (can be vice-versa).
+- Use an external USB WiFi card as an access point and user your host computer built-in WiFi to connect to the target network (can be vice-versa).
-- Use a separate access point and redirect the traffic to your machine.
+- Use a separate access point and redirect the traffic to your host computer.

 The scenario with an external USB WiFi card require that the card has the capability to create an access point.
 Additionally, you need to install some tools and/or configure the network to enforce a man-in-the-middle position (see below).
 You can verify if your WiFi card has AP capabilities by using the command `iwconfig` on Kali Linux: